Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

         rightWheel = sea.AngledWheel(rightSpark, 1, 0, math.pi/2, 1, 16)
 ```
 Here we make two wheel objects from the `seamonsters` library.
 To create an `AngledWheel` you must give it the following perameters:
-- A rev.CANSparkMax (the leftSpark or rightSpark)
+- A motor controller (the leftSpark or rightSpark)
 - The x and y position of the wheel in feet.
 If you look at the example image of our robot, you can see that the middle of the left wheel is at (-1, 0) and the right one is at (1, 0)
 - The direction the wheel is facing in radians.
 0 is right and our wheels are facing forward so that is 90 degrees.
 90 in radians is pi / 2.
 - The encoder counts per foot.
 Our encoders have a value of 1.0 per rotation so we will just put it at 1 because we don't have any specific wheel size.